When you buy a car with a co-signer, the lender will look at both credit scores to determine eligibility.

 What Are Some Benefits That Come With Joint Auto Loans?

-Here are some of the main benefits that can come from having a joint auto loan over a single car loan:
+Here are some of the main benefits that can come from having a co-signer loan:

 Let’s say you apply for a car loan but don’t have enough income to meet the requirements.
 A joint auto loan means that the lender will add the other person’s income to the application.
 This addition can help you get approved if your income falls short.